 The New Year was timed to coincide with the annual rising of the waters of the Nile.
-However, the actual date of the inundation could vary by as much as eighty days making it a very inaccurate marker for the beginning of the year.
-Luckily the Ancient Egyptians had noticed that noticed that the star Sirius (which was the brightest star in the sky), reappeared in the sky after an absence of seventy days and heralded the rising of the Nile.
+However, the actual date of the inundation could vary by as much as eighty days, making it a very inaccurate marker for the beginning of the year.
+Luckily, the ancient Egyptians had noticed that the star Sirius (which was the brightest star in the sky), reappeared in the sky after an absence of seventy days and heralded the rising of the Nile.
 So they adopted this far more reliable date as the marker of their new year.

-Despite their use of this apparently confusing system, the Ancient Egyptians were such acomplished astronomers and mathematicians that they constructed Abu Simbel so precisely that a ray of sunshine extended down an internal corridor to illuminated a statue of the pharaoh on his birthday!
+Despite their use of this apparently confusing system, the Ancient Egyptians were such accomplished astronomers and mathematicians that they constructed Abu Simbel so precisely that a ray of sunshine extended down an internal corridor to illuminate a statue of the pharaoh on his birthday!

 Seasons and Months